microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-table.md

 your `Table` can depend on cookers from multiple plugins.
 As long as you have cooked data, you can create a table.

-In short, as long as long as the SDK runtime has loaded
-1) Your table and
-2) All of the data cookers (and their dependencies) your table requires

-then your table will be available to use.
+In short, as long as the SDK runtime has loaded your table and all of the data cookers (and their dependencies) your table requires your table will be available to use.

 With the `WordTable` finished, our plugin is done and ready to use!